schreiberstein/trunk-tap.py/README.md

 trunk-tap.py is a Linux command line utility to connects a set of 802.1Q VLANs to a TINC VPN/OpenVPN TAP-interface and is designed to be invoked by ifup/ifdown scripts after starting or stopping a VPN connection.

-It reads the filenames from the content of folder containing files corresponding to the VLAN ID (e.g. '100', '105', ...), then creates VLAN interfaces on a local Ethernet adapter used as "trunk port" (e.g. 'eth1.100', 'eth1.105', ...).
+It reads the filenames from the content of a folder containing files corresponding to the VLAN ID (e.g. '100', '105', ...), then creates VLAN interfaces on a local Ethernet adapter used as "trunk port" (e.g. 'eth1.100', 'eth1.105', ...).

 The script then proceeds to generate bridge interfaces for every VLAN ID. (e.g. "trunk0.100", "trunk0.105", ...)